layshidani/My-100-days-of-Code/r1-log.md

 ---
 ### :calendar: R1D16
-** Today's Progress: ** I have completed the FCC Technical Documentation page.
+**Today's Progress:**  I have completed the FCC Technical Documentation page.

-** Thoughts: ** In this project I've struggled a little harder to pass the FCC test.
+**thoughts** In this project I've struggled a little harder to pass the FCC test.
 It's because there was a typo in a href link in navbar and it took me a long time to find it.
 I broke my head, but after resolving it, it all seemed like a silly fail.
 I will add more content to this page in the future.

 ![FreeCodeCamp - Technical Documentation Page](images/r1d16.jpg)